TwoWaySix/code-on-canvas-001/README.md

 # Code on Canvas #1

-A series of Creative Coding using Typescript and the HTML canvas element and publishing it via Github Pages.
+A series of Creative Coding using Typescript and the HTML canvas element.
+Mainly for practicing Typescript, Webpack etc. and the performance of Javascript for creative coding.

 View the final art piece at:
 https://twowaysix.github.io/code-on-canvas-001/